Constitution of Willard Residential College

 - Executive Board Members receive forty (40) points per term (not quarter).
 These points are only for Housing and cannot be used for the House Cup competition.
 Members may receive housing points like any other member of the Willard Community.

-- Ten (10) points will be deducted from all parties involved if a member of the Willard community is found signing in anyone other than themselves.
+- 10 points will be deducted from all parties involved in fraudulent sign ins

 - Other questions related to points not covered above may be determined at the discretion of the Faculty Chair.